huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response.
-The missing attributes include: `res_tenant`, `anti_affinity`.
-It is generally recommended running
+The missing attributes include: `res_tenant`, `anti_affinity`, and `tags`.
+It is generally recommended
-`terraform plan` after importing the resource.
+running `terraform plan` after importing the resource.
 You can then decide if changes should be applied to the resource,
 or the resource definition should be updated to align with the resource.
 Also, you can ignore changes as below.

 ```hcl